Richemont announced trading update for the 3Q

-Richemont announced trading update for the third quarter ended 31 December 2019.
+Richemont announced a trading update for the third quarter ended 31 December 2019.

 During the quarter under review, sales progressed by 4%, with growth in all regions except Japan.
-Sales in Europe grew by 9%, benefiting from favourable comparative numbers and strong sales in most markets.
-Sales in Asia Pacific increased by 2%, driven by strong double digit sales growth in China and Korea, which more than offset a severe sales contraction in Hong Kong SAR, China and contrasted performances in other Asian markets.
+Sales in Europe grew by 9%, benefiting from favorable comparative numbers and strong sales in most markets.
+Sales in Asia Pacific increased by 2%, driven by strong double-digit sales growth in China and Korea, which more than offset a severe sales contraction in Hong Kong SAR, China and contrasted performances in other Asian markets.

 Sales in the Americas rose by 5%, led by good performances in the US that compensated for declines in other markets.
-The 3% sales increase in the Middle East and Africa reflected a good performance of retail (both online and offline) and favourable comparative numbers in a soft economic environment.
+The 3% sales increase in the Middle East and Africa reflected a good performance of retail (both online and offline) and favorable comparative numbers in a soft economic environment.

-Sales in Japan decreased by 7%, impacted by lower tourist spending given a comparatively stronger Japanese yen and the October 2019 value added tax increase that benefited first half sales.
+Sales in Japan decreased by 7%, impacted by lower tourist spending given a comparatively stronger Japanese yen and the October 2019 value-added tax increase that benefited first-half sales.

 The retail channel posted a 5% increase in sales, notwithstanding the negative impact of temporary store closures in Hong Kong SAR, China during most of the period under review.

 Sales were particularly noteworthy in China.
-The online retail channel saw a mid-single digit sales progression, with strong demand in the US.
-Sales in the wholesale channel were broadly in line with the prior year period, reflecting good performance of franchise stores, notably in Korea.
+The online retail channel saw a mid-single-digit sales progression, with strong demand in the US.
+Sales in the wholesale channel were broadly in line with the prior-year period, reflecting good performance of franchise stores, notably in Korea.

 The Group’s net cash position at 31 December 2019 amounted to € 2.4 billion (2018: € 2.3 billion).

-Alex Shishlo, Editor of the Rough&Polished European Bureau
+Alex Shishlo, Editor of the Rough & Polished European Bureau